AdriannaGL/Asteroids/README.md

 **Asteroids Game**
-A classic arcade-style asteroid shooting game built as part of the Boot.dev curriculum.
+A classic arcade-style asteroid shooting game.

 **Features**
 Move your ship around the screen and avoid asteroids